AxdeExpe/PiIoTCommandCenter/README.md

 ## Code

-The code is stored at /src
-- There is the server and the client side
+The project's codebase is located in the `/src` directory, which comprises both server-side and client-side components.

-🠖 At the Client side therre you can interact with the API
+- **Client Side**: In the `/src/client` directory, you can interact with the API, making requests and utilizing its features.

-🠖 The server side is the actual API
+- **Server Side**: The server-side code, constituting the actual API, resides in the `/src/server` directory.

 ## Documentation

-The documentation is stored at the /doc
+The project's documentation can be found in the `/doc` directory, providing comprehensive information and guidance.